AsyncFunction/Demo/ASP5/Readme.txt

 //Start yeoman template generator tool yo aspnet

-//downloads all the .net dependencies from the project.json file dnu restore
+//browse to the dir and download all the .net dependencies from the project.json file (might have to call "dnvm upgrade" first) dnu restore

+//start the project from command line (Similar to F5 in VS) dnx web